FEHD Logo

 Strong network with educators and professionals experienced in experiential learning

-Teachers, trainers, social workers, community workers, and those who lead extra-curricular activities, Other Learning Experiences (OLE), Experiential Learning/Life-wide Learning activities, or student development work in schools and other institutions.
+Teachers, trainers, social workers, community workers, and those who lead extra-curricular activities, Other Learning Experiences (OLE), Experiential Learning/Life-wide Learning activities, labor classes and comprehensive practical activity classes or student development work in schools and other institutions.

 Credits